gillmullen/2019-fyp/docs/blog/blog.md

 12/02/19
 Surveys have been collected, and the analysis on them completed.
 Finer details of the language need to be decided.
 For example, will parameters be passed by value or reference, and will I include both arrays and lists in my language?
 The next step is to write up a complete analysis of the data, and create a language definition.
 In order to help create a language definition, I will sketch out what my language should look like.
 Then, I will break my language down into sub languages.
 I am doing this as to not overwhelm myself with too much complex work at once.

+## My Third Blog Entry

+20/02/19
+Due to a brief illness, the analysis was not finished.
+The language definition is complete, with the exception of arrays.
+I have decided to only include arrays in my language, as I believe including both arrays and lists could be confusing to the student.
+I have also decided to use pass-by-value, as I believe it will be easier to understand for the students.
+I successfully broke my language down into a series of sub-languages which I will be working on for the next few weeks.
+My goal for the next week is to complete the first three sub-languages and complete my analysis.
+In terms of testing, I will write test for each sub-language.
+However, each language will also use the tests of the previous languages.
+For example, the second sub-language will use the second set of tests as well as the first.